netidx/netidx-book/src/administration/subscription_flow.md

    the GSSAPI session, and over the same TCP session that was established earlier).

+### Other Authentication Methods

+In the case of Tls and Local authentication, the subscription flow is similar, it just doesn't involve the KDC.
+Under local authentication, the resolver server is listening on a unix domain socket at an agreed upon path.
+The client connects to the socket, and the server is able to determine the local user on the other end.
+It then sends the client a token that it can use to make requests.
+From step 2 on local auth is more or less the same as kerberos.

+Tls is very similar as well, except instead of a kdc, it's doing a TLS handshake.
+If the certificates check out, then from step 2 on, it's pretty much identical to kerberos.

-In the case netidx is not configured to use kerberos the KDC is not involved, and none of the authentication or authorization tokens are established/sent, it's just a simple matter of look up the address from the resolver, and then subscribe to the publisher.
-In that case all data goes in the clear.
+In the case of anonymous authentication it's just a simple matter of look up the address from the resolver, and then subscribe to the publisher.
+All the data goes in the clear.